BSF detains Bangladeshi jawan intruding into Tripura

-Guwahati: The Border Security Force (BSF) detained an armed Bangladeshi border guard who was caught allegedly intrude into India via the India-Bangladesh border in Tripura on Thursday, reports NDTV.
+Guwahati: The Border Security Force (BSF) detained an armed Bangladeshi border guard who was caught while allegedly intruding into India via the India-Bangladesh border in Tripura on Thursday, reports NDTV.

 As per sources in BSF, the incident occurred on Thursday afternoon at Kamthana village that falls under the Madhupur police station in Tripura’s Sepahijala district.